 Please find a link below to the most up to date guidance on how to keep our children safe online.
 This has come from the Leeds Safeguarding Children’s Partnership.

-Here are our key top tips we learn for staying safe online:
+Here are our key top tips we teach all of our pupils to educate them about staying safe online:

 - Keep your personal information safe and private (don’t share it with anyone).